Lunch Box Ramen

 - 2 two-ounce packages organic ramen noodles , any flavor

 - 1/2 cup cubed baked or smoked tofu (or cooked chicken, beef or pork)

 - 2 gently packed cups baby spinach

 Pour the water into a medium pot and bring to a boil.
-Add the seasoning packet from the ramen and stir.
-Break up the ramen noodles into the pot of boiling broth.
+Add the ramen seasoning packet and stir.
+Break up the ramen noodles as you add them to the boiling broth.
 Add the edamame, tofu, and spinach.
-Stir and transfer immediately to thermoses.
+Remove from heat, stir, and transfer immediately to thermoses.
 The noodles will cook as they sit in the thermos.